SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-c-programming-overview-continued-miscellaneous-for-xna.markdown

 Video playback has been an issue for sometime in the XNA framework as there was no native support until recently (and by recently I mean XNA 4.0 which is not even released yet)

-To play video previously we had to rely on custom written components to break down a video into the pictures for each frame and then play them in sequence manually.&nbsp; This put a lot of drain on the XNA framework and limited the size of videos that could be deployed.
+To play video previously we had to rely on custom written components to break down a video into the pictures for each frame and then play them in sequence manually.
+This put a lot of drain on the XNA framework and limited the size of videos that could be deployed.

 Now in XNA 4.0 however there is a dedicated media library extension for handling video and stored media (pictures on a phone)